Secret ingredients to quality software

 This was a feature GitHub added but it is not a good idea to use it, if you agree the behaviour should be changed, go upvote this discussion https://github.com/orgs/community/discussions/17308

-11. Do you merge open source pull requests using the squash and merge option?
+12. Do you merge open source pull requests using the "Squash and merge" option?

 When you are working on an open source project, you will often get pull requests from contributors.
-When you merge these pull requests, you should use the squash and merge option.
+When you merge these pull requests, you should use the "Squash and merge" option.
 This will squash all the commits into one commit and then merge it into the target branch.
 This is a good practice because it keeps the commit history clean and easy to read.
-It also makes it easier for other developers to understand what changes were made in each pull request.
+It also makes it easier for other developers to understand what changes were made in each PR.

 Like any commit message, the PR commit message should be short and descriptive.
 The easiest way to achieve this is to combine the PR title and commit details.